-Factors involved with moving out of state with minor child
+Factors involved with moving out of state with a minor child

 The court will usually hold a hearing to consider the custodial parent’s request to move to another state with the minor child.
-Both parents will be given the opportunity to call and cross-examine witnesses and to offer other evidence to the court (report cards, job offers, housing and schooling information, etc.).
+Both parents will be allowed to call and cross-examine witnesses and offer other evidence to the court (report cards, job offers, housing and schooling information, etc.).
 The court also will likely consider both parents’ finances and the ability to arrange and pay for travel for the child and/or one or both parents across state lines.

 Practical considerations to think about before considering a move to a different state

 There are a few practical considerations worth remembering.
-One, since arranging parenting time and travel accommodations across state lines can be difficult, it is important that the parents, or at least the custodial parent, be able to cooperate when an out of state move is requested.
+One, since arranging parenting time and travel accommodations across state lines can be difficult, it is important that the parents, or at least the custodial parent, be able to cooperate when an out-of-state move is requested.
 This includes the ability to resolve parenting disputes without regular court involvement.
 Two, technological advances (email, Facebook, Skype) allow for more frequent and meaningful contact when a parent lives out of state.
-Lastly, quality of life considerations, as set forth in the sixth factor, are often very important.
-A significantly better job opportunity in another state that will improve both the custodial parent’s and the child’s standard of living, while simultaneously providing funds for travel between both parents’ homes, will weigh in favor of granting the request to move with the child.
+Lastly, quality of life considerations are often very important, as set forth in the sixth factor.
+A significantly better job opportunity in another state that will improve both the custodial parent’s and the child’s standard of living while simultaneously providing funds for travel between both parents’ homes will weigh in favor of granting the request to move with the child.

 When seeking to move or to prevent a move to another state, you should consult with an experienced family law attorney.
-The experienced family law attorneys like the attorneys at Jeddeloh & Snyder, PA can represent you when issues like this arise.
+Attorney Kay Snyder is a trusted and experienced family law attorney at Jeddeloh Snyder Stommes who can represent you when issues like this arise.